LarsGrevelink/laravel-custom-query-builder/README.md

 LGrevelink\CustomQueryBuilder\ServiceProvider::class
 ```

 The artisan command is directly registered by adding the service provider.
-If you want change the default configuration you can publish it through the following command;
+If you want to change the default configuration you can publish it through the following command;

 ```bash
 php artisan vendor:publish --provider="LGrevelink\CustomQueryBuilder\ServiceProvider"